sameerkatija/sc-advance-web-class/README.md

 A multi-dimensional array is an array that contains other arrays as its elements, creating a matrix-like structure.
 In JavaScript, multi-dimensional arrays are commonly used to represent tables, grids, or more complex data structures.

+> A nested array is an array that contains other arrays as its elements.
+It allows you to create multi-dimensional data structures.

 ### 1. Creating Multi-Dimensional Arrays

 #### Two-Dimensional Array